SEMICeu/documentation/README.md

 The Core Vocabulary repositories (e.g. [Core Person Vocabulary](https://github.com/SEMICeu/Core-Person-Vocabulary/)) are organised as follows:

 - Webinars : any documentation, meeting minutes, recording relating to a webinar on the data specification
 - Releases : the data specification releases, organised per version.
 Each release is identified by its version number, and has a dedicated subfolder.
 The content of a specific data specification release version folder (e.g. [version 2.00 of the Core Person Vocabulary](https://github.com/SEMICeu/Core-Person-Vocabulary/tree/master/releases/2.00)) is not fixed.
-For the latest release it corresponds to the generated structure by the [toolchain](/toolchain.md) for generating the artefacts.
+The structure of the latest release will be conform to the setup of the artefact generating [toolchain](/toolchain.md).
-It is assumed that there is an `index.html` file, because the specification is then rendered using [github pages](https://pages.github.com/), a free service for public open source GitHub repositories (e.g. for the Person Core Vocabulary it would be published at [https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).
+It is assumed that there is an `index.html` file, as the data specification is then rendered using GitHub Pages, a free service for public open source GitHub repositories (e.g. for the Person Core Vocabulary it would be published at [https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).

 More governance agreements are not made.